The-AI-Summer/Deep-Learning-In-Production/README.md

 In this repo, you can find the full code provided in every article.
 Note that the code for each lesson is selft contained and can be run independently.

-If you want to be notified for our future posts, subscribe to our [Newsletter](https://theaisummer.com/newsletter/)
+If you want to be notified for our future posts, subscribe to our [Newsletter](https://theaisummer.com/newsletter/) or visit our [software articles](https://theaisummer.com/topics/software/).

 ## Articles: